Voter Protection Hotline

 Absentee Voting By Mail

-You may request an absentee ballot that you’ll mail back in three ways:
+You may request an absentee ballot that you’ll mail back in five ways:

 - In person at your town office or city hall